urbit/urbit/pkg/hs/urbit-proto/baupla.md

 struggle to write with C++ templates.
 The reason for this is that Haskell (and Java) are based on a simple mathematical model, while C++ is based on hundreds of pages of complex English legaleese, with exceptions stacked upon exceptions four layers deep.
+But perhaps it is too generous to compare Hoon to C++.
+After all, smart people have been able, after extensive lawyerly study, to produce "template libraries" on par with the contents of Haskell's `base`.
+There are multiple very smart people at this company with years of Hoon experience, and I do not think that any one of them could do it in Hoon.
+Maybe rereading and mentally simulating the compiler every time you write something nontrivially wet could allow you to make painstaking progress.
 The reason for autistic simplicity in system design isn't that we're smart, it's that we're dumb, and can't hold the consequences of non-autism in our heads.
 (Thanks for bearing with me.
-I promise you this is the only whole- paragraph evangelism in this doucument.)
+I promise you this is the only whole-paragraph evangelism in this doucument.)

 Our goal here, then, is to find some simple, battle-tested formalism that we can build parametric polymorphism in Hoon on top of, and then... build it on top of